Nottingham Concert Band

-Nottingham Concert Band (NCB) claims to be the largest community windband in the Nottingham (UK) area, and performs regularly throughout the county and beyond.
+Nottingham Concert Band (NCB) claims to be the largest community wind band in the Nottingham (UK) area and performs regularly throughout the county and beyond.

 Based in West Bridgford, South Nottingham, it is independent and entirely self-financing.
 The band draws on a diversity of musical styles, from classical transcriptions to contemporary compositions and from film and show compilations to big band favourites.

 History

 Part of the musical landscape of the East Midlands since 1991 Nottingham Concert Band began life as Trent Concert Band which in turn arose from the music department of Trent Polytechnic (now Nottingham Trent University).
 Since 1993, the band has been led by Conductor & Musical Director Robert Parker.